laravel/forge-sdk/README.md

 $forge->deleteSSHKey($serverId, $keyId);
 ```

-On a SSHKey Instance you may also call:
+On a `SSHKey` instance you may also call:

 ```php
 $sshKey->delete();